ihoey/fanyi/README.md

 $ [fy|fanyi] word
 ```

-Translation data is fetched from [iciba.com](http://iciba.com) and [fanyi.youdao.com](http://fanyi.youdao.com),
-and only support translation between Chinese and English.
+Translation data is fetched from [fanyi.youdao.com](http://fanyi.youdao.com), and only support translation between Chinese and English.

 In Mac/Linux bash, words will be pronounced  by `say` command.